Wakeboarding: Tricks

 When wakeboarding, a variety of tricks may be attempted.
 Most of these stem from the wakeboarder adjusting their posture, edge, and distribution of weight so as to fly into the air upon hitting the wake.
 Various tricks include the toeside edge, the heelside edge, the ride switch, and the 180° spin.

 More advanced tricks call for what is known as inversion or “inverts”.
 An invert is considered any action where the board is above the head of the rider.
 This does not necessarily mean the rider is fully upside down, as evidenced by the Raley, a trick where the rider extends their body parallel to the water bending at the knees to achieve inversion.

 The heel side backflip, otherwise known as a tantrum, is often regarded as the first and easiest invert to learn as an intermediate level rider.
 This is because the shape of the wake or the “kicker” (a type of floating ramp, used primarily at cable parks, that mimics the shape of a wake) naturally initiates the sequence of motions that are necessary to complete the trick.

 Community

-There are many different ways that people are engaged in this sport.
-Popular brands like Byerly, Hyperlight, O'Brien and Ronix provide ever evolving technology and equipment as well as quality advice for new and seasoned riders alike.
-Some of these brands also have active social media presence to reach more people and get them into the sport.
+People participate in this sport in various ways.
+Several major brands, like Byerly, O'Neill, O'Brien, Hyperlight and Ronix, offer advanced equipment and tips for both beginners and experienced riders.
+Many of these companies also use social media to attract new participants and grow the community.